aiidateam/aiida-core/docs/source/examples/pw_tutorial.rst

 -----------

 Now we proceed to set up the calculation.
-We first get the object representing the computer: since it is uniquely identified by the code, there is a practicle method to load the computer from the code directly.
+We first get the object representing the computer: since it is uniquely identified by the code, there is a practical method to load the computer from the code directly.

 ::